Overhanging Beam Simulator Back

 🙋

-The tip deflection of 1.47 mm is surprisingly small.
+The max deflection δ_max of 3.40 mm is surprisingly small.

 🎓

 That is because EI = 50000 kN·m² is a fairly stiff beam.
-We use $\delta_D \approx wc^4/(8EI) + Pc^3/(3EI)$, and with c = 2 m that is the number you get.
-Try doubling c to 4 m and the deflection jumps more than sixteen-fold; the c^4 term makes the overhang length critical.
+The tool integrates the curvature $M/EI$ twice and imposes zero deflection at the supports to draw the whole elastic line, so the δ_max shown is the value at the overhang tip.
+A quick estimate is the cantilever form $\delta \approx wc^4/(8EI) + Pc^3/(3EI)$.
+Try doubling c to 4 m and the deflection jumps sharply; the c^4 term makes the overhang length critical.
 Design codes typically limit deflection to about span/250 or span/300.

 FAQ